|Birth: ||Dec. 7, 1885|

 |Death: ||Jan.
 15, 1958|

-Maggie was the daughter of John Ross Reeves and Amelia Selvey.
-Amelia was said to be Cherokee Indian, but John Reeves did not register Maggie on the rolls like he did her two half-brothers.
-John R. Reeves was born at Spring Place, Murray County, Georgia.
-Her mother, Amelia Selvey Reeves, died when Maggie was a small child.
-Her father remarried twice, both were Cherokee Indian women.
+Maggie was the daughter of John Ross Reeves and Amelia Selvey, who died when Maggie was very young.
+Amelia was Cherokee Indian, but John Reeves did not register their daughter Maggie on the rolls like he did her two half-brothers when he remarried another Cherokee woman.
+John Ross Reeves was born at Spring Place, Murray County, Georgia.
+He married three times, all of them were Cherokee.
+As you can see from the photograph of Maggie, she is definitely Indian.

 John Ross Reeves (1854 - 1935)